kadena-community/spirekey/docs/KIP-0030/guides/recover-account.md

 to identify the account that belongs to you or recognize you as a registered user.
 However, you can recover your account information through the passkey stored on any device you added to your account.
-For example, if you used a smart phone to register a Kadena SpireKey accoun, you can use the passkey stored on that phone to recover your account information.
+For example, if you used a smart phone to register a Kadena SpireKey account, you can use the passkey stored on that phone to recover your account information.

 ## Identify the passkey for an account